La Duchesse de Langeais

-The Duchess of Langeais (La Duchesse de Langeais) is an 1834 novel by French author Honoré de Balzac (1799–1850) and included in the Scènes de la vie parisienne section of his novel sequence La Comédie humaine.
-It first appeared in 1834 under the title Ne touchez pas la hache (Don't Touch the Axe) in the periodical L'Écho de la Jeune France.
-It is part of Balzac's 1839 trilogy Histoire des treize: Ferragus is the first part, Part Two is The Duchess of Langeais and part three is The Girl with the Golden Eyes.
+The Duchess of Langeais (La Duchesse de Langeais) is an 1834 novel by French author Honoré de Balzac (1799–1850) and included in the Scènes de la vie parisienne ('Scenes from Parisian life') section of his novel sequence La Comédie humaine.
+It first appeared in 1834 under the title Ne touchez pas la hache ('Don't Touch the Axe') in the periodical L'Écho de la Jeune France.
+It is part of Balzac's 1839 trilogy Histoire des treize: Ferragus is the first part, the second is The Duchess of Langeais, and part three is The Girl with the Golden Eyes.

 Plot

-General Armand de Montriveau, a war hero, is enamored of Duchess Antoinette de Langeais, a coquettish, married noblewoman who invites him to a ball but ultimately refuses his sexual advances and then disappears.
+General Armand de Montriveau, a war hero, is enamoured of Duchess Antoinette de Langeais, a coquettish, married noblewoman who invites him to a ball but ultimately refuses his sexual advances and then disappears.
 Assisted by the powerful group known as The Thirteen, who subscribe to an occult form of freemasonry, General Montriveau finds the duchess in a Spanish monastery of Discalced Carmelites under the name of Sister Theresa.

 Dedicated to Franz Liszt, this portrait of a vain representative of the noble families of Faubourg Saint-Germain, was inspired by the Laure Junot with whom Balzac had a failed romance.